rkassila/rkassila/README.md

-Hello !
-I'm a data enthusiast with a focus on leveraging insights for healthcare innovation.
+Hello!
+I'm a cloud and data enthusiast exploring cloud technologies (GCP) to build reliable systems.
-I am a alumni of Data Science and AI training at Le Wagon Tokyo.
+I am a alumni of Data Science and AI training at Le Wagon Tokyo and currently working as a Cloud Engineer (GCP).

 ## Projects